Guide

 How to browse safely

 There are plenty of actions you can take to prevent browser tracking and protect your personal data online.
-Here are some of the best ways to browse the internet safely:

-Ghostery: The ultimate solution to website tracking
+Ghostery: the ultimate solution to website tracking

 Ghostery offers a complete Privacy Suite with a solution to serve every use case.
 If you don’t want to change your browser to a non-tracking browser, you can install the Ghostery browser extension on all popular browsers to prevent tracking and improve your digital privacy.